thecrazyphysicist369/live_translator/README.md

 # live_translator
-This tool is to live traslate a video.
+This tool is to live translate a video.